Julien-Blanc-tgcm/kontroller/README.md

 * Discovery of servers on the local network
 * Multiple servers
 * Volume management, via Kodi or external device
-* Shutdown / Wake-on-LAN management
+* Shutdown /  wake-up management

 # Wake-on-LAN